alem-platform/bootcamp-go/story12/get_btree_max/README.md

 # get_btree_max

-Write a function `GetMax` for the `BTree` structure to find and return the maximum value stored in the binary search tree.
+Write a function `GetMax` for the `BTree` structure to find and return the node with maximum value stored in the binary search tree.

 **Function definition:**